mattbeckley/PDALIntro/IntrotoPDAL_Part2.md

             ]}
 ```

 - This will reproject the data to geographic coordinates (Lat/Lon).
-Putting the code for the NAVD88 datum in the EPSG code (e.g. 4326+5703) will display the vertical datum info in the metadata.
+Including the EPSG code for the NAVD88 datum in the (e.g. 4326+5703) will write the vertical datum info in the metadata.

 - PDAL may not always preserve header values, but the "forward" option provides the ability to preserve header values. (e.g. preserving file creation dates)